-Tinubu: Nigeria Remains Committed To Promoting Peace, Harmony, Prosperity Across Borders
+Tinubu: Nigeria Remains Committed to Promoting Peace, Harmony, Prosperity Across Borders

 “The global community faces evolving challenges: security threats, climate pressures, economic instability and humanitarian issues.
 Nigeria is ready to work closely with your governments to promote peace, stability and prosperity.

 “As you begin your duty as partners, I assure you of the fullest cooperation of the government of Nigeria.
-My doors are open and remain open for constructive engagements, and I trust your tenure in Nigeria will be productive,” the president stated.
+My doors are open and remain open for constructive engagements, and I trust your tenure in Nigeria will be productive.’’

 “Mr President, I also want to express our profound admiration for your visionary leadership and steadfast commitment to economic transformation: Your bold reforms, being implemented to strengthen Nigeria’s fiscal framework, attract investment and promote inclusiveness, are highly recognised.

-“With keen interest, we also commend your recent effort to strengthen national security guided by the intensified counter-terrorism strategies,” he said.
+“With keen interest, we also commend your recent effort to strengthen national security guided by the intensified counter-terrorism strategies.’’

-Hideo noted that Nigeria’s contributions to economic prosperity and political stability in ECOWAS and Africa have placed the country in a good position for global recognition.
+Hideo stated that Nigeria’s contributions to economic prosperity and political stability in ECOWAS and Africa had placed the country in a good position for global recognition.

-The 17 ambassadors, who presented their letters of credence, include Mr Hideo, Ambassador of Japan; Brah Mahamat, Ambassador of the Republic of Chad; Rodolf Estime Lekogo, Ambassador of the Republic of Gabon; Mehmet Poroy, Ambassador of the Republic of Türkiye; Muhannad M.A.
+The 17 ambassadors who presented their letters of credence included Hideo; Brah Mahamat, Ambassador of the Republic of Chad; Rodolf Estime Lekogo, Ambassador of the Republic of Gabon; Mehmet Poroy, Ambassador of the Republic of Türkiye; Muhannad M.A.
 Alhammouri, Ambassador of the State of Palestine; Felix Costales Artioda, Ambassador of the Kingdom of Spain; and Banbang Suharto, Ambassador of the Republic of Indonesia.